 iPhone users click here

-San Diego Comic-Con 2010 Wrap Up
+San Diego Comic-Con 2010 Wrap Up Part 2

 I host the 2nd SDCC BabbleOn5 podcast with the usual suspects covering all the highlights from 2010.
 This year was the biggest ever bringing out Hollywood’s A-list newcomers like Angelina Jolie, Bruce Willis, Harrison Ford, Will Ferrill, Tina Fey and much more.
 Since we did the full 4 1/2 day experience, we dive deep into the best panels, the showroom floor, and offsite events.
-It was an amazing year! iPhone users click here
+In Part 1 we briefly cover Preview Night and Day 1.

 San Diego Comic-Con 2009 Wrap Up